googleapis/java-bigtable-hbase/RELEASING.md

 2. Look through the logs for the `java-bigtable-hbase/release/stage` and find the staging repository ids used.
 It will look like `comgooglecloudbigtable-1234`.

+3. **Optional** Check https://oss.sonatype.org/ to see the staged release.

-3. Promote or drop the staged repository.
+4. Promote or drop the staged repository.

    a.
 To publish the staged repository, trigger the `java-bigtable-hbase/release/promote` Kokoro job for
      each staging repository.
 To specify the staging repository, add an environment variable